 - All staff and partners are expected to comply with our business principles, ethical values and our sustainable procurement policy as well as any relevant laws and professional codes of conduct applicable to us;

-- We will develop employee training to help our staff understand the issue of modern slavery, and its impact.
+- We will train new and existing employees to help them understand the issue of modern slavery, and its impact.